mcameriere/android-todo-list/README.md

     // TODO (8) Create taskEntry variable using the variables defined above
     // TODO (9) Use the taskDao in the AppDatabase variable to insert the taskEntry
     // TODO (10) call finish() to come back to MainActivity

+    // TODO (1) Create AppDatabase member variable for the Database
+    // TODO (2) Initialize member variable for the data base
+    // TODO (3) Call the adapter's setTasks method using the result

 To be continued...